tildebyte/ChucK-plugin-for-ST3/README.md

  1. Open Sublime Text 3.
  2. Go to Preferences/Browse Packages.
  3. Unpack the archive into the Packagers folder which should appear.
- 4. Change ChucK path in ChucK.sublime-settings.
+ 4. Change ChucK path in ChucK.sublime-settings specific to your platform.
  5. Restart Sublime Text 3.

 ## Usage